 - Confirming birth parents' rights are terminated.
 This includes both the mother and father of the child you wish to adopt.
-It may require your legal team to find the father and obtain his permission for adoption.
+It may require your legal team to find the father and obtain his permission for the adoption.

 - Filing all relevant documents with the court.
 The State of New Mexico requires extensive and specific paperwork before finalizing an adoption.
 An attorney will make sure it's all done correctly while you concentrate on your family.

 If a mistake happens during the adoption process, the judge may not approve the adoption or the adoption may initially receive court approval only to be invalid later.
 Either situation can be devastating.
 Our experienced lawyers intend to investigate all aspects thoroughly to protect you and your family from this potential heartache.